jasonbayton/11ty/_src/android/create-and-manage-private-apps-for-android-enterprise.md

 ### Google Play Console (private)

 Publishing through the [Google Play Console](https://play.google.com/console) with the app set to private distribution offers considerably more control.
 You'll need a Google developer account ($25 one-off fee), but in return the app is managed centrally and independently of any specific EMM bind.

+Play Console uploads should be prepared as Android App Bundles (`.aab`).
+If you need to upload an APK, use the managed Google Play iFrame where supported, or use direct APK deployment through your EMM where Play distribution is not suitable.

 Private apps in the Play Console can be shared with multiple organisation IDs the same way as iFrame-uploaded apps.
 This is particularly useful for: